jthylton/jthylton.github.io/index.md

 - Experience writing command line C programs and Python scripts.
 - Written a decent amount of Java for classes, lots of unit testing.
 - Learning Docker for PM and DevOps.
 - As I said, I'm trying to make a slideshow-like program for as many languages as I comfortably can.
 I realized it requires me to handle I/O, file manipulation, data structures, display, and gui, so I kinda need to know a bit of each language to actually make something presentable.

 ## Volunteering
-- Started designing a website for Mystic Valley Engineering Student Society, but work has since stopped.
 - Tutored with the Black Engineering Student Society at Northeastern Spring 2020 (pre-corona).
 - Design Chair/Communication Chair/Secretary for NUCoSMO, Northeastern's Computer Science Menotring Organization, during Spring 2020.
 - Event Coordinator for NURobotics, Northeastern's Robotics Club, since Fall 2019.